Get started

 -

-Signals: Signals are color coded indications of linked apps, linked top level tabs, or linked supertabs.
-In addition, enabled apps in the same supertab automatically share linked data.
-These apps or tabs can be in one or more windows.
-Signals indicate context-sharing, where different apps automatically share linked data.
 For example, within two supertabs, you can color code multiple apps so that their data is linked, as shown by the same color code.
-If you change the data for a customer in one app, the linked apps with the same color code also update.
-See Signals.
+If you change the value for a data item in one app, the linked apps with the same color code also update.

 -